Email Us Contact

 Hiring a PI - FAQ

-Start with a confidential consultation.
-Call or submit a secure inquiry form to discuss your situation.
-A reputable investigator will listen, assess your needs, explain your options, and provide a cost estimate - all before any commitment.
+Start with a brief, non-sensitive inquiry.
+A reputable investigator should listen, assess your needs, explain lawful options, verify licensing, and provide a written cost estimate before any commitment.

 Ask the investigator for their license number and issuing state.
 Then verify it through the state regulatory board or licensing authority.
 Most states have online verification databases.
 Our guide on PI licensing by state provides links for each state.